matn7/CS-Notes/src/main/java/basic_java/README.md

     - If two thread access the same variable, it is possible for them to get in each others way.
     - For example two threads incrementing the same variable at the same time.
-    - To fix this make sure that section of code is only accessed by one thread at a time, by using synchronized keyword for example.
+    - To fix this make sure that section of code is only accessed by one thread at a time, by using **synchronized** keyword for example.
-    - But this slows down performance, and can lead to thread contention issues (starvation, livelock, deadlock)
+    - This slows down performance, and can lead to thread contention issues (starvation, livelock, deadlock).
 - Thread Contention:
-    - Deadlock - two thread each is blocked by a lock held by the other.
+    - Deadlock: Two thread each is blocked by a lock held by the other.
-    - Livelock - two thread's don't deadlock, but keep blocking on locks held by each other, neither can progress.
+    - Livelock: Two thread's don't deadlock, but keep blocking on locks held by each other, neither can progress.
-    - Starvation - Same thread keep acquiring locks, and cause other threads to be unable to get anything done.
+    - Starvation: Same thread keep acquiring locks, and cause other threads to be unable to get anything done.

 **Semaphores**